thaliproject/thali/presenceprotocolBindings.md

 __Open Issue:__ This design explicitly assumes that it is fine to have multiple independent sessions between the same peers using MPCF.

-__Open Issue:__ This design also assumes that if `MCNearbyServiceAdvertiser` is turned off and then back on with a different `peerID`  this will not affect any preexisting sessions.
+__Note:__ We have runs tests that show that if `MCNearbyServiceAdvertiser` is turned off and then back on with a different `peerID`  this will not affect any preexisting sessions.

 ## MCNearbyServiceBrowser
 MPCF discovers nearby services via `MCNearbyServiceBrowser`.
 When calling `initWithPeer:serviceType:` on  `MCNearbyServiceBrowser` the arguments MUST be: